drakkar-lig/walt-python-packages/client/walt/client/doc/md/log-cat.md

 Then, on a second terminal:
 ```
 $ walt node shell node1
-Caution: changes will be lost on next node reboot.
+Caution: changes outside /persist will be lost on next node reboot.
 Run 'walt help show shells' for more info.

 root@node1:~# dmesg | walt-log-cat kernel-log